kusumay99/ayrene_API_doc/README.md

  ### 1. `POST /https://api.ayrene.com/api/auth/register` — Register User

-Description: Register user by using Email, Password & username.
+Description: Register user by using Email, Password, profileId & username.
+In this registration profileId is optional.
+It will generate from other platform.